 Shoulder pain can happen at any time.
 Some cases of shoulder pain include trauma such as car accidents or severe falls.
 Other cases of shoulder pain could happen in sports that require you to reach overhead.

 At Active Ayu Life, our physical therapist can help appraise and treat any pain in your shoulder.
 Our physical therapist may ask you questions about the pain in your shoulder.
 Our therapist may use a device to measure the mobility and strength in your shoulder called a goniometer.
 After determining the status of your shoulder, our therapist will begin treatment.
 This includes having you perform therapeutic activities and exercises in order to regain the strength back in your shoulder.
-On top of this, you may also have to do home exercises to improve mobility in your shoulder such as pendulum stretches, cross-body reach, and other rotation exercises.
+On top of this, you may also have to do home exercises to improve mobility in your shoulders such as pendulum stretches, cross-body reach, and other rotation exercises.
 If you are looking to treat your shoulder pain and regain shoulder mobility, Advance PT would be more than happy to accommodate your physical therapy concerns.
 Schedule an appointment today!

 Why online consultation?